Ellsworth Rock Gardens: Where Nature and Artistry Collide in Voyageurs National Park

 Jack Ellsworth was a carpenter and contractor from Chicago.
 He began the construction of the rock gardens in 1944 as something to occupy his time while spending his summers on the beautiful Lake Kabetogama.
 He continued this construction every summer until 1966.

 He had no formal art education.
-He just motored along in his creativity with rocks and his homemade mortar.
+He just used his creativity with rocks and his homemade mortar.

-Through his 20 or so years spent on the lake, he created over 60 terrace-style flower beds, holding over 13,000 flowers in addition to the rock sculptures.
-He maintained the grounds so meticulously.
+Through his 20 or so years spent on the lake, he created over 60 terrace-style flower beds, holding over 13,000 flowers, in addition to the rock sculptures.
+He maintained the grounds meticulously.

 As Mr. Ellsworth aged, his health made it more difficult to care for the gardens.
 The summer of 1965 was the last he and his wife, Elsie, spent at their summer home.
 Mr. Ellsworth passed away in 1974.

-Shortly after Voyageurs became a National Park in 1975, the Ellsworth Rock Gardens land was acquired by the National Park Service in 1978.
-No real maintenance was performed on the area until the mid-1990s, so as you can imagine, the area was quite overgrown!
+Voyageurs became a National Park in 1975, and the Ellsworth Rock Gardens land was acquired shortly after by the National Park Service in 1978.
+No real maintenance was performed until the mid-1990s, so as you can imagine, the area was quite overgrown!

 More about the Sculptures

-There are over 200 different rock sculptures within the area!
+There are over 200 different rock sculptures within the gardens!
 The sculptures are made entirely of rocks, some held together with mortar.

 Many resemble tables and chairs.
 Others direct visitors through the terraces and along the paths.
-Some are feats of gravity, with various sizes of rocks balanced one on top of the other, held together with a small amount of mortar.
+Some are feats of gravity, with rocks of all sizes balanced one on top of the other, held together with a small amount of mortar.
 Some appear as if they will topple in the next strong wind.

 One special formation of note to make sure you see is the Arrowhead.
 It stands at the top of the hill and has quite a meticulous design!